-- The discount rates are based on the expected investment returns for the Fund's current benchmark investment mix, taking into account Mercer's assumptions of the means and standard deviations of net returns (after tax and investment expenses) from the various underlying asset classes and the correlations of returns between those asset classes. - The discount rate for assets supporting active and deferred lump sum benefits is net of investment tax and investment fees.
-It assumes that these assets have an average 5-year investment horizon and allows for the lower returns expected on the investments held by the Fund over this timeframe: in particular, those for fixed interest and cash investments. - The discount rate adopted for assets backing pension liabilities is net of investment fees but assumes that any income earned on these assets is exempt from tax and allows for the refund of imputation credits.
-It assumes these assets have an average 10-year investment horizon and allows for the lower returns expected on fixed interest and cash investments over this timeframe.
+- The discount rate for assets supporting active and deferred lump sum benefits is based on the expected long-term investment returns for the Fund's current benchmark investment mix, taking into account Mercer's assumptions of the means and standard deviations of net returns (after tax and investment expenses) from the various underlying asset classes and the correlations of returns between those asset classes. - The discount rate for assets supporting active and deferred lump sum benefits is net of investment tax and investment fees.
+It assumes that these assets have an average 5-year investment horizon. - The discount rate adopted for assets backing pension liabilities is based on the expected investment return for the Mercer Australian Inflation Plus Fund investment option, as we reasonably believe this investment option's objective of CPI+1% is similar to Challenger Life's investment objective.
+The discount rate is net of investment fees but assumes that any income earned on these assets is exempt from tax and allows for the refund of imputation credits.
+It assumes these assets have an average 10-year investment horizon.